-The EESC has six sections, specialising in concrete topics of relevance to the citizens of the European Union, ranging from social to economic affairs, energy, environment, external relations or the internal market.
-Members participate in one or more of these sections depending on their areas of expertise, and it is here that much of the groundwork on opinions is carried out.
+The EESC has six sections specialising in specific topics of relevance to the citizens of the European Union, ranging from social to economic affairs, energy, environment, external relations or the internal market.
+Members participate in one or more of these sections depending on their areas of expertise and it is here that much of the groundwork on opinions is carried out.
 The EESC also has a Consultative Commission on Industrial Change (CCMI), which helps EU industry anticipate and adapt to the impact of globalisation.

 The sections/commission of the EESC are:

 - Economic and Monetary Union, Economic and Social Cohesion – ECO

 - Single Market, Production and Consumption – INT

 - Transport, Energy, Infrastructure and the Information Society – TEN